Skip to main content

 Bosch Proxy

-Bosch Proxy is separate service which can be install to VMS server.
-With this service system can receive Bosch metadata from camera.
-This proxy need to be install all VMS servers where you want to fetch metadata from Bosch camera.
-Proxy configuration happens using VMS server Text Channels feature.
+Bosch Proxy is a separate service that can be installed on a VMS server.
+With this service, the system can receive Bosch metadata from the camera.
+This proxy needs to be installed on all VMS servers where you want to fetch metadata from the Bosch camera.
+Proxy configuration happens using the VMS server Text Channels feature.

 Requirements